Is outsourcing the best strategy?

 - Your customers do not draw a distinction between the core services that you provide and the outsourced services supplied by others, so any shortcomings on the part of the contractors reflect on you.

-- Some companies have also experienced dissent and demotivation within their own ranks as a result of outsourcing functions such as payroll management to contractors who do not share the same corporate culture and so do not treat employees in the way they expect to be treated.
+- Some companies have also experienced dissent and demotivation within their own ranks as a result of outsourcing functions such as IT to contractors who do not share the same corporate culture and so do not treat employees in the way they expect to be treated.

 A question of balance